Updated: Aug 5

 Creative Artists Agency, who represent major A-listers such as Tom Hardy, Lady Gaga, and Bradley Cooper, have offices in St. Louis, MO.

-Paradigm Talent Agency, one of the top entertainment agencies in the world, have offices in Chicago, Illinois.
+Paradigm Talent Agency, one of the top entertainment agencies in the world, has offices in Chicago, Illinois.

 IndieFlix, a global distribution company and major streaming services, headquarters is in Seattle, Washington.